graeme-lockley/graeme-lockley.github.io/content/posts/20260314-ai-adoption-patterns/index.md

 Second, temperament matters.
 Some practitioners thrive in the parallel, evaluative mode of higher stages — the rapid context-switching, the breadth of attention, the tolerance for imperfect output.
 Others find deep satisfaction in the compositional, focused mode of traditional work.
 The developer who enters flow state while crafting an elegant algorithm is not inferior to the developer managing fifteen agents.
 They are suited to different work.

 Third, infrastructure constrains progression.
 A practitioner cannot sustainably operate at Stage 6 or above without organisational support: cost management, merge coordination, governance.
-The individual and the team must evolve together — which is the subject of the next section.
+The individual and the team must evolve together—which the following levels make explicit.

----

-## 11. The Five Levels
+### The Five Levels

 Yegge's framework describes how individuals progress.
 But individuals do not work alone, and organisational infrastructure either enables or constrains what individuals can do.
 Siddhant Khare — a software engineer at Ona and core maintainer of OpenFGA, the CNCF's fine-grained authorisation project — addresses this gap in [*The Agentic Engineering Guide*](https://agents.siddhantkhare.com/), published in early 2026.
 His ["Agent Maturity Model"](https://agents.siddhantkhare.com/22-agent-maturity-model/) describes not individual skill but collective capability: the infrastructure, policies, and coordination mechanisms that determine what AI-assisted work an organisation can sustain.

 Khare's central insight is disarmingly simple: **maturity is defined by your weakest dimension, not your most advanced capability.** A team with sophisticated agent orchestration but no security policies is not a mature team.
 They are a liability.
 The model is not a ladder to be climbed but a set of interlocking capabilities that must develop together.

-### 11.1 From Shadow IT to Infrastructure
+### From Shadow IT to Infrastructure

 The first two levels describe what most organisations experience today.
 At **Level 1 — Experimentation** — individual engineers try AI tools on their own initiative.
 There are no team standards, no security policies, no cost tracking.
 Usage is invisible to the organisation.
 It is, in effect, shadow IT — and like all shadow IT, it carries risks that compound the longer it goes unacknowledged.